learn-academy-2022-delta/week-1-assessment-Ahmedkhafaji/interview-questions.md

   Your answer: git is like the control, and github is the like the cloud.

-  Researched answer: Git is a version control system that lets you manage and keep track of your source code history.
-GitHub is a cloud-based hosting service that lets you manage Git repositories.
-If you have open-source projects that use Git, then GitHub is designed to help you better manage them.
+  Researched answer: git is a control system that allows me to manage my code. github is like the cloud to put up my work into a repo.